 What is Economic Value Added (EVA)?

-EVA or Economic Value Added is a measure based on the Residual Income technique which measures the return generated over and above investors’ required rate of return (hurdle rate).
+Economic Value Added (EVA) is a measure based on the residual Income technique, which measures the return generated over and above investors’ required rate of return (hurdle rate).
 The metric serves as an indicator of the profitability of projects undertaken and its underlying premise consists of the ideas that (1) real profitability occurs when additional wealth is created for the shareholders, and (2) that projects create value when they generate returns above their cost of capital.

 EVA = NOPAT – (WACC * capital invested)

 - NOPAT = Net operating profits after tax

 - WACC = Weighted Average Cost of Capital

 - Capital invested = Equity + long-term debt at the beginning of the period

 - (WACC* capital invested) is also known as a finance charge